 This easy recipe for salmon patties only requires four ingredients.
 By quickly combining canned salmon, frozen hash browns, eggs, and frozen spinach, you’ll have a quick weeknight dinner that’s super simple, healthy, and totally delicious.

-I’ve probably made half a dozen different versions of salmon patties or salmon cakes over the years.
-Some used fresh salmon, some used canned salmon, some had potatoes, some had onions, some had herbs, some were baked, some were sauteed…you get the point.
+I’ve probably made half a dozen different versions of salmon patties / salmon cakes over the years.
+Some recipes used fresh salmon, some used canned salmon, some had potatoes, some had onions, some had herbs, some were baked, some were sauteed…you get the point.
 There’s a lot of diversity in the salmon patty world!

 All of the recipes have been tasty, and they usually get eaten, but they’ve all been a little too complicated to make it into our “quick weeknight dinner” rotation.

 After reading that canned salmon with bones is one of the most calcium rich foods you can eat, I decided I needed to find a way to get more of it into her diet.

 (If you’re going “ewwww” about the bones, note that the tiny bones in canned salmon are really soft, and when they’re mashed up with the rest of the ingredients they are totally edible, and you don’t even notice they’re there.
 Promise.
 And if you don’t need to worry about calcium intake, then you can use bone-free canned salmon in this recipe, too.)

 I’ve always liked salmon patty recipes that included potatoes, but since peeling and boiling and mashing a bunch of potatoes is a pain, I decided to use frozen hash browns instead.